Barbary sheep

 The Barbary sheep (Ammotragus lervia), also known as aoudad (pronounced [ˈɑʊdæd]), is a species of caprine native to rocky mountains in North Africa and parts of West Africa.
 While this is the only species in genus Ammotragus, six subspecies have been described.
 Although it is rare in its native North Africa, it has been introduced to North America, southern Europe, and elsewhere.
-It is also known in the Berber language as waddan or arwi, and in former French territories as the mouflon.
+It is also known in Berber languages as waddan or arwi, and in former French territories as the mouflon.

 Description

 Barbary sheep stand 75 to 110 cm tall at the shoulder, with a length around 1.5 m, and weigh 30 to 145 kg.
 They are sandy-brown, darkening with age, with a slightly lighter underbelly and a darker line along the back.
 Upper parts and the outer parts of the legs are a uniform reddish- or grayish-brown.
 Some shaggy hair is on the throat (extending down to the chest in males) with a sparse mane.
 Their horns have a triangular cross-section.
 The horns curve outward, backward, then inward, and can exceed 30 in in length.
 The horns are fairly smooth, with slight wrinkles evident at the base as the animal matures.